Stevenfavour/Linuxfundametal0/README21.md

 ![](./Img21/14.png)

-To verify this, we proceed to docker hub.
+To verify this, we proceed to Docker Hub.

 ![](./Img21/15.png)